The newest undergraduate members of the university included 1,964 freshman and 200 transfer students.

 Centers and Resources

-Academic support is also always close at hand.
-The Learning Commons is an interdisciplinary academic support hub where students can turn weak subjects into strengths - or help others do the same.
+Academic support is always close at hand.
+The Learning Commons, located in the Arnold Bernhard Library, is an academic support hub where students can easily turn challenges into opportunities — or help others do the same as peer tutors.

 The opportunities and pathways made available to you in the College of Arts and Sciences are numerous.
-If you're ready to start forging your path, we're here to help.
-The admissions process is straightforward and seamless, and representatives from the Office of Admissions will answer any questions you may have about specific department and program requirements, application materials and deadlines and financial aid.
+If you’re ready to start forging your path, we’re here to help.
+The admissions process if straightforward and seamless, and representatives from the Office of Admissions will answer your questions about specific department and program requirements, application materials and deadlines, and financial aid.
 The first step is yours to take.
 Make it happen.

 From the classroom to the community and out into the world

 Our students don’t wait until graduation to start leaving their mark on the world.
-While here, they direct plays performed on New York stages, publish real scientific research and study major health issues from inside some of the world’s most at-risk regions.
+They direct plays in New York City, publish real scientific research and study major health issues from inside some of the world’s most at-risk regions.
+They work as analytical chemists, are recognized with awards for their original poetry, and start their own businesses right here on campus.
+Students have every opportunity for them to engage their passion thanks to a powerful alumni network, deep internship pool, interdisciplinary projects and volunteer opportunities.

-Students simply follow the example their professors set for them.
+They are also able to begin blazing their own trails because of the example their professors set for them.
 Scholars, artists and scientists, our faculty are active and highly respected in their fields.
 They excavate 4,000-year-old archeological dig sites, publish avant-garde poetry, and direct community outreach programs based on the power of hip-hop music.
+Perhaps most importantly, they are eager to bring their students along on those journeys.